 How to return to the Eulerian formulation obtained a solution in the Lagrangian formulation?
-We can choose any convenient velocity $u(t) = (u_1(t), u_2(t), u_3(t))$ to calculate the pressure (7) that complies with the initial conditions, as we also can choose appropriate u(x, y, z, t) and x(t), y(t), z(t) to the velocities and positions of the system, calculating (4) as a time function and carrying the result in (7).
-This is not completely free because will be necessary to calculate a system of ordinary differential equations to obtain the correct set of x(t), y(t), z(t).
-Nevertheless, this yet can save lots calculation time.
+Previously we already have the solution for velocity in Eulerian formulation, except the pressure value.
+We can choose any convenient velocity $u(t) = (u_1(t), u_2(t), u_3(t))$ to calculate the pressure (7) that complies with the initial conditions (Lagrangian formulation), as we also can choose appropriate u(x,y,z,t) (Eulerian formulation) and x(t),y(t),z(t) to the velocities and positions of the system, calculating (4) as a time function and carrying the result in (7).
+This is not completely free because will be necessary to calculate a system of ordinary differential equations to obtain the correct set of x(t),y(t),z(t), such that